Linda Sorenson - Member of the League since 1971

 Do you remember your first League meeting or event?
 What stood out?

 I do remember.
-We had childcare for $1, good coffee and an intelligent, informative discussion.
+We had childcare for $1, good coffee and intelligent, informative discussion.

 How have you seen the League impact women and voters in Palm Beach County?

-We are a large, unique organization in that we are non-partisan, highly regarded nationally and locally and we work on good-government issues regardless of opposition from outside groups.
-Our information to voters is trusted.
+We are a large, unique organization in that we are nonpartisan, highly regarded nationally and locally.
+We work on good governance issues regardless of opposition from outside groups.
+Our information is trusted by voters.

 What would you like future members to remember about this chapter in League history?

-This chapter has championed diversity and inclusiveness and reached out to young voters to get them involved in community participation and voting.
+This chapter has championed diversity and inclusiveness, reaching out to young voters to get them involved in community participation and voting.
 We have many active study groups and opportunities for community outreach and action.

 What message would you share with women across Palm Beach County this Women’s History Month?